cognitedata/reveal/apps/discover/README.md

 - `yarn cypress --spec cypress/integration/documents/**`

+To stop the Cypress window from closing after a finished test, use the `--no-exit` flag.
 Cypress has many other run options, they can be found here: https://docs.cypress.io/guides/guides/command-line#Options

 ### Testcafe: Run tests